 Highways planting licence

-If you would like to plant any trees, shrubs, grasses, flowers or plants along the highway, please complete an application form.
+If you would like to plant any trees, shrubs, grasses, flowers or plants along the highway, please complete the application form attached to this page.
 Please note that you will need to send a copy of your public liability insurance, plan of the area you wish to cultivate and permission from the utility companies to the relevant divisional office along with your application form.

 Guidance is provided on the application form, but if you should need any further help, please contact our Customer Services department on 0345 678 9006.